oxheadalpha/teztnets/ithacanet/README.md

   }
 ```

+Alternatively, you can paste this network configuration manually in your config.
 When done, restart your node.
-If it fails to start, check that the json syntax is valid.